greenbone/docs/src/architecture.rst

 The Greenbone Community Edition was originally built as a community project named `OpenVAS`_ and is primarily developed and forwarded by Greenbone Networks.

-The architecture for the Greenbone Community Editio is grouped into three major parts:
+The architecture for the Greenbone Community Edition is grouped into three major parts:

 * Executable scan application that runs vulnerability tests (VT) against target systems